parkerbowling/django-app/README.md

 ### Phase 3
  - Add a budget feature so a user can create a dynamic monthly budget and compare it with expenses for past and current month
  - Web scrape: user enters a URL of a recipe and it automatically gets scraped off and inserted into the database
+ - Fix Update recipe date bug
+ - Style website that looks acceptable and not from 2006
  - Try to really clean up the code (if possible) and think about optimization

 ### Phase 2